- DMA, Music , Louisiana State University

 - BMus, Music (Performance), Henderson State University

-An Arkansas native, Ed Dunbar has been a member of the faculty at Bob Jones University since 1978 and has served as chairman of the Division of Music since 1981.
-An active performer, Dr. Dunbar has presented concerts through this country—including two appearances at Piccolo Spoleto, international arts festival in Charleston, SC—and has served as judge for national, regional, state, and local competitions.
+An Arkansas native, Ed Dunbar served on the faculty at Bob Jones University from 1978-2019.
+He served as chair of the Division of Music for 37 years (1981-2018).
+Now Professor of Music, Emeritus, he continues to serve as an adjunct professor teaching organ and Counterpoint.
+Dr. Dunbar has presented concerts through this country—including two appearances at Piccolo Spoleto, international arts festival in Charleston, SC—and has served as judge for national, regional, state, and local competitions.
 A member of the American Guild of Organists, he has served as a faculty member for that organization’s Pipe Organ Encounters.
-His students have received numerous awards and scholarships and have earned degrees from prestigious graduate schools and conservatories.
+His students have received numerous awards and scholarships and have earned advanced degrees from prestigious graduate schools and conservatories.

-Dr. Dunbar earned the D.M.A. and M.Mus. degrees in Organ Performance from Louisiana State University where he studied with Richard Heschke and Herndon Spillman; his undergraduate degree is from Henderson State University.
+Dr. Dunbar earned the D.M.A. and M.M. degrees in Organ Performance from Louisiana State University where he studied with Richard Heschke and Herndon Spillman; his undergraduate degree is from Henderson State University.
 He is a member of Phi Mu Alpha Sinfonia and Pi Kappa Lambda, honorary music societies.
+In 2018, his alma mater presented to him a "Statement of Lifetime Achievement," honoring him as "a man who embodies what it means to be a scholar, to be an artist, and to be a leader."

 His teaching philosophy reflects Paul’s statement to the Corinthians: “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God” (I Cor.
 10:31).
 This was surely the desire of J. S. Bach when he signed his works with Soli Deo Gloria (To God Alone the Glory).